Download the 2017 Policy Paper on quality of higher education.

 ESU also welcomes the use of credits as a transfer and accumulation system (ECTS).
 In order to achieve more compatibility in the use of credit systems, ESU calls upon national governments in Europe to meaningfully implement the ECTS as the credit system in higher education or, in case of existing national credit systems, to make them compatible with the ECTS under the conditions laid out in this document.
 Higher education institutions are responsible for the implementation of the ECTS for all study programmes and their integral parts, for example internships.
 ESU also invites countries to seek connection and correlation between Vocational Education and Training (VET), Applied Sciences and Higher Education systems in order to allow these students to progress further into higher education.

-Students should have the right to receive documentation explaining the qualifications gained, including achieved learning outcomes and the context, level and status of the studies that were pursued and successfully completed.
-This certification should be automatically issued upon graduation (the so-called diploma supplement developed by the European Commission, Council of Europe and UNESCO-CEPES and confirmed in the Lisbon Convention) or upon request before graduation, but always free of charge and following a standardised model.
+Students should have the right to receive documentation explaining the qualifications gained, including achieved learning outcomes and the context, level and status of the studies that were pursued and completed successfully.
+Higher Education Institutions should have the obligation to outline relevant extra curriculum activities in the diploma supplement, through transparent and coherent procedures.
+This certification should be mandatory and automatically issued upon graduation (the so-called diploma supplement developed by the European Commission, Council of Europe and UNESCO-CEPES and confirmed in the Lisbon Convention), always free of charge and following a standardised model.
+Diploma supplements must be issued both in the study language of the curriculum and in a widely used European language.
 The achieved learning outcomes must also be clearly stated in these documents.
 This also includes situations in which more credits and/or learning outcomes have been accumulated than the minimum requirement for obtaining a degree.

 Enabling flexible curricula and individual learning paths